 Currently

-Currently my research activities are focused on freeway traffic management, traffic safety and shared vehicle systems.
+Currently my research activities are focused on:

 Cooperative freeway driving strategies in a mixed environment – autonomous and traditional vehicles